-Diagnosis of angina is largely from the history.
+Diagnosis of angina is largely from what you describe to the doctor.
 That is, there has been pain, usually brought on by exertion, which is situated as indicated above, usually goes off within a few minutes when you stop what you are doing, and is relieved by sucking a GTN (glyceryl trinitrate) tablet under the tongue.

-Your doctor may also want you to undertake an electrocardiogram (ECG - a tracing which shows the electrical activity of the heart) and an exercise ECG (this involves walking on a treadmill while attached to an ECG).
+Your doctor may also want you to undertake an electrocardiogram (EKG - a tracing which shows the electrical activity of the heart) and an exercise EKG (this involves walking on a treadmill while attached to an EKG).
 He is also likely to check your weight, blood pressure, various blood tests including blood sugar, cholesterol, and C Reactive Protein (CRP), and to discuss your smoking and drinking habits.
 All of these may be normal even though you are suffering from angina.

 If you think you have angina you should consult your doctor.
 He may well prescribe some tablets to suck under your tongue, or the same medication as a spray (this has a longer shelf life than the tablets which only last two months after opening).
 They work by opening the blood vessels, and as a result may give a side effect of throbbing headache.
 If this happens you can spit out the tablet as it will already be working on the blood vessels.
 Should you suffer from this side effect, persevere as it usually wears off after the first two or three tablets.